What Are Closing Costs? A Guide for U.S. Homebuyers

 - Down payment: $35,000

 This is a simplified illustration.
 Actual closing costs vary by loan type, location, and transaction specifics.
+The final amounts appear on the Closing Disclosure.

 Pros and Cons